goelsonali/PythonCodeChallenge/README.md

 **Day21**   : Create a program to remove a specific element from a set.<br>
 **Day22**   : Create a program to find the second-largest element in a list.<br>
 **Day23**   : Write a program that checks if a key exists in a dictionary.
+**Day25**   : Create a program to concatenate two lists.
+**Day26**   : Create a program that uses a lambda function to square each element of a list.
+**Day27**   : Create a program that sorts a list of strings alphabetically.